vernisaz/simhttp/README.md

 ## Configuring
 One JSON file is used for configuring the server.
 The file has to be in the current working directory the server ran from.
-An example of [env.conf](https://github.com/vernisaz/simhttp/blob/master/env.conf) file is self describing.
+An example of [env.conf](https://github.com/vernisaz/simhttp/blob/master/env.conf) file is a self describing.
 The same executable of the server can be used for multiple configurations.
 Obviously the listening port or/and the binding address have to be different in the configurations.